 Homebrewing, Japanese cuisine, and craft beer grabbed Evan’s attention while he was working in marketing at the University of Michigan.
 But it was a glass of 2002 Schäfer-Fröhlich Riesling that slowly steered his life toward food and drink.
 He loves entertaining guests and re-watching episodes of Deadwood with an immodest glass of bourbon (from Kentucky).

 When Matty K. left Eastern Michigan University years ago, he headed east to attend the Culinary Institute of America to embark on a career in food.
 Since then, he’s cooked at a number of restaurants, including Oceana in New York and Michael Symon’s Roast in Detroit, eventually joining our opening team in 2014.
-A Romeo native turned Detroiter, he loves putting his vintage Nike-clad feet up while helping himself to a cold beer and mom’s meatloaf, which remains his uncontested favorite thing.
+A Romeo native turned Detroiter, he loves putting his vintage Nike-clad feet up on his mid-century modern table while helping himself to a cold beer and mom’s meatloaf, which remains his uncontested favorite thing.

 Originally aspiring to work within the music scene, Katelyn Dudley found her passion for cooking as a prep cook at age 19.
 Having worked at a series of restaurants, she moved to the Detroit area to focus on her career, eventually landing at Selden Standard in 2017, later earning a role as a sous chef.
 When she’s not cooking, Katelyn is at a concert, napping with her cat and dog, or counting the days to the next Halloween.